 By Faye Martins

-Bastrika Pranayama is one of the most effective pranayama exercises for increasing mental clarity.
+Bastrika Pranayama is one of the most effective pranayama exercises to increase mental clarity.
 This practice will also balance your sympathetic and parasympathetic nervous systems, so that you will feel both energized and calm at the end of your pranayama session.
 You can practice this breathing exercise on a straight back chair or on a pillow on the floor.
-The full breathing exercise takes about twenty minutes, but if you are short on time, a practice of even 5-10 minutes will offer you substantial benefits and increase mental clarity.
+The full breathing exercise for experienced practitioners takes about twenty minutes, but if you are short on time, a practice of even 5-10 minutes will offer you substantial benefits and increase mental clarity.
 For beginners, a 1-2 minute introduction at a slow pace is a good start.
 Bellows Breath (Bastrika) is one of the more dynamic pranayama practices and it is a lot of work for those who are not used to it.
 So, if you teach beginners, or are just starting out, take it easy and work slowly.

 * Preparation for Bastrika Pranayama

 Sit comfortably on your chair or meditation cushion with your spine in a relaxed, upright position.
 Close your eyes and take a few deep breaths.
 Remember to exhale fully.
 To begin the preparation exercises for Bastrika Pranayama, breath in fully for a count of eight, retain your breath for a county of eight, and then exhale completely and steadily for a count of eight.
 If eight counts feels too long for you, you may reduce your count to five or six.
 The most important aspect of this preparation exercise is to balance the count of your inhale, retention and exhale.